MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise-9-2.md

    + Linux instructions: [Installation steps](../install/machine-learning-server-linux-install.md) | [Offline steps](../install/machine-learning-server-linux-offline.md)

-1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges to configure a web node:
+1. [Launch the administration utility](../operationalize/configure-admin-cli-launch.md) with administrator privileges to configure a web node:

-   + Windows instructions: launch the administration utility AS AN ADMINISTRATOR (right-click) using the shortcut in the Start menu called Administration Utility.

-   + Linux instructions:
-     ```
-     cd /opt/microsoft/mlserver/9.2.1/o16n
-     sudo dotnet Microsoft.MLServer.Utils.AdminUtil/Microsoft.MLServer.Utils.AdminUtil.dll
-     ```

     >[!NOTE]
     >Bypass these interactive steps to install the node and set an admin password using these command-line switches:
     >-silentwebnodeinstall mypassword uri1,uri2
     >Learn more about command-line switches for this utility [here](../operationalize/configure-admin-cli-launch.md#switch).

    1. From the main menu, choose **Configure server**.
 Then, choose **Configure a web node** from the submenu.